 - Does the solution bubble when you drop the Skittles in?

 - Drop down and pool underneath the Skittle?

 - Does the dye move away as it dissolves or stay around the candy?

 - Does the dye disappear?

 - Does the candy change colors as the dye dissolves?

-14. Older students might want to do some averaging to find out:
+- Older students might want to do some averaging to find other interesting results:

 - What is the average dissolve time for each solution?